AdelMalaeb/Capstone/README.md

 ```

-    The number of outliers using the Z-score is : 188

 **Since the distribution doesn't exactly exhibit an emperical normal distribution, I will rely on the interqauntile range method which is optimal in this case because I dont have to assume NORMALITY for the distribution.**